Marquis de Condorcet: Gender equality

-Like fellow Enlightenment thinker Jean-Jacques Rousseau in his book Emile ou De l'Education (1762), Condorcet identified education as crucial to the emancipation of individuals.
-However, where Rousseau endorsed a conservative notion of denying women education and equal rights on account of keeping them tied to the domestic sphere where [according to him] they belonged, Condorcet refused to acquit the inequality between men and women to natural disposition.
+Similarly, Condorcet identified education as crucial to the emancipation of individuals.
+He refused to acquit the inequality between men and women to natural disposition.
 Instead, he believed that the provision of education to women on par with the education provided to men was the pathway to establishing gender equality.
 He stated: "I believe that all other differences between men and women are simply the result of education".

-Condorcet's whole plea for gender equality is founded on the belief that the attribution of rights and authority comes from a false assumption that men possess reason and women do not.
-He even goes on to argue that women possess their own form of reason that is different from their male compatriots but by no means lesser however this is nonetheless an artificial difference: "There is more truth in this observation, but it still proves nothing since this difference is caused, not by nature, but by education and society..."

 His views on rights that must be afforded to women were not limited to education and citizenship but also social freedoms and protections that included the right for women to plan their own pregnancies, provision of access to birth control, and men's obligation to take responsibility for the welfare of children they have fathered, both legitimate and illegitimate and women's right to seek divorce.
 He also advocated for the criminalization of rape, declaring that it "violates the property which everyone has in her person".

-Scholars often disagree on the true impact that Condorcet's work had on pre-modern feminist thinking.
-His detractors point out that, when he was eventually given some responsibilities in the constitutional drafting process, his convictions did not translate into concrete political action and he made limited efforts to push these issues on the agenda.
+Condorcet's impact on gender equality seems to be limited to his progressive scholarship.
+Even though The Marquis had the chance to translate his ideals into a drafted constitution, he made limited efforts to push these issues on the drafting agenda.
 Some scholars on the other hand, believe that this lack of action is not due to the weakness of his commitment but rather to the political atmosphere at the time and the absence of political appetite for gender equality on the part of decision-makers.
 Along with authors such as Mary Wollstonecraft, d'Alembert or Olympe de Gouges, Condorcet made a lasting contribution to the pre-feminist debate.
+Barbara Brookes in her essay published in 1980 "The Feminism of Condorcet and Sophie de Grouchy" examines the influence of Condorcet essay's "On The Admission to Women to the Rights of Citizenship" stating that he vigorously rebutted the arguments of anti-feminists and was a major contribution to French feminism during the revolution.